gusalzib/Distributed-Systems---Dental-Health-Care-System/assignment.md

 * Completed your system design, both in terms of **user stories and tasks** as well as in terms **architecture**.
 * Incorporated **changes** in the system requirements.
+* Potentially fine-tuned your development process based on your retrospective.
 * Finished **roughly 75%** of technical tasks (not necessarily in absolute numbers, but in amount of work required).

 ## Requirements MS4